Fried vegetable spring rolls are tasty fried snacks, perfect for movie nights and get-togethers.

 - press and squeeze all the edges down to ensure it is sealed.

 Fry the spring rolls

 You can use a large pot for frying but here I used a regular saucepan.
 The spring rolls cook really quickly on each side so you don’t need as much oil as you do for deep frying.

-Allow the oil to heat up for about five to ten minutes.
+Step 9: Place the pan on the medium heat.
+Add oil and allow it to heat up for about 5 to 10 minutes.
 Test the oil with a bamboo skewer to see if it’s hot enough.
 If lots of bubbles form around the skewer when placed in the oil, then it is ready.

 Trini Style Spring Rolls Recipe